Emergency Contacts, Response and Preparedness

 Call 911 for police, fire or ambulance.
 You do not need to dial an area code.

 Your health insurance provider may require you to use specific facilities.
 Please review this information with your insurance provider before you have an emergency or a situation that requires a visit to urgent care or the hospital emergency room (ER).
+Also, ask for the costs of urgent care and ER.

 Urgent Care Center

-If you have an urgent, but not life-threatening, medical need when your doctor's office or the Caltech Health Center is closed, visit an urgent care center.
-Doctors at urgent care centers can treat minor cuts, skin rashes, sprains, colds, coughs, fevers, abdominal pain, broken bones and more.
+Doctors at urgent care centers treat minor cuts, skin rashes, sprains, colds, coughs, fevers, abdominal pain, broken bones and more.
+But again, it's not life-threatening.

 Optum Urgent Care • 797 S. Fair Oaks Avenue, Pasadena